 The danger of mystery plants is easily solved by quarantining them by themselves for a couple of weeks.
 Any latent problems should show themselves by then so you can deal with it appropriately.

 It’s true.
 Greenhouses aren’t cheap.
 Sure, there are some affordable options – those big 8’x 8′ coldframes are almost a greenhouse.
 They’ll probably scratch the itch.
 It’s not quite the same, though.

 The cheapest “real” greenhouses will run you at least $500.
 For some people, that’s a big investment for an otherwise cheap hobby.
 And, like many expensive investments, they have upkeep costs.
 An electric fan ventilation system will run almost continuously – your electric bill will be impacted.
-If you heat the greenhouse, it can really start to be pricey.
+If you warm the greenhouse with a heater, it can really start to be pricey.
 Give you this guide to greenhouse costs a read to get a better understanding of what you’re taking on.

 2. Required Maintenance